silverstripe/silverstripe-framework/docs/en/reference/director.md

 ## Redirection

-The Director class has a number of methods to facilitate 301 and 302 HTTP redirection.
+The `[api:Director]` class has a number of methods to facilitate 301 and 302 HTTP redirection.

 *  **Director::redirect("action-name")**: If there's no slash in the URL passed to redirect, then it is assumed that you want to go to a different action on the current controller.